Trevone Boykin

-Trevone Dequan Boykin (born August 22, 1993) is an American professional football quarterback for the Dinos de Saltillo of the Mexican Liga de Fútbol Americano Profesional (LFA).
+Trevone Dequan Boykin (born August 22, 1993) is an American professional football quarterback.
 He played college football for the TCU Horned Frogs, twice earning second-team All-American honors.
 He was signed by the Seattle Seahawks of the National Football League (NFL) as an undrafted free agent in 2016.

 Early life

 Boykin attended West Mesquite High School in Mesquite, Texas, where he was a letterman in football and track.
 In football, Boykin rushed for 1,380 yards with 24 scores on the ground and completed 53.2 percent (116-of-218) of his pass attempts for 1,666 yards and 10 touchdowns through the air as a junior.
 He was named district MVP and earned an honorable-mention All-state as a senior, after rushing for 1,799 yards with 30 touchdowns, while also completing 60.7 percent (198-of-326) of his passes for 2,930 yards with 28 touchdowns and just 11 interceptions.

 Also a standout track & field athlete, Boykin competed in events ranging from the 100-meters to the long jump.
 At the 2010 District 15-4A Meet, he placed 1st in the 200-meter dash (23.50 s) and 3rd in the long jump (21 ft, 6 in).
 He recorded a personal-best time of 11.10 seconds in the 100-meter dash at the 2011 MISD Invitational, where he took 7th.
 Also a member of the West Mesquite relay teams, he ran the second leg in the 4 × 100 m relay squad at the 2011 Longhorn Relays, helping them earn a second-place finish at 39.71 seconds.
 In addition, he also ran 4.5-second 40-yard dash.

 Boykin was regarded as a three-star recruit by Rivals.com.
 He committed to Texas Christian University (TCU) in June 2010 to play college football.
 He chose TCU over UTEP.